ibm-cloud-docs/power-iaas-cli-plugin/v1-pi-help.md

 action VOLUME_GROUP_ID --operation reset [--status STATUS] pi volume-group action VOLUME_GROUP_ID --operation start [--source SOURCE] pi volume-group action VOLUME_GROUP_ID --operation stop [--allow-read-access=True|False]
 ```
 **Available Flags**:
 ```
   -a, --allow-read-access   Allow the auxiliary volume to be accessible after stopping the volume group.
 Default is false.
   -o, --operation string    Operation to be done in a volume group.
 Valid values are "start", "stop", and "reset".
       --source string       The copying volume source.
 Allowed values are master or auxiliary.
-Default is "master". (default "master")
+Default is "master".
       --status string       New status to be set for a volume group.
-Default is "available". (default "available")
+Default is "available".
 ```

 ---